 |Promo shot of Euripidies, Allegra, Nick, Jens and Nepol by the Egg.|

-Aiding Nick was Jens (performed by Sam Magdi, voiced by Michael O’Reilly), the chief royal scientist whose original plant body was destroyed by Gorm resulting in his being placed into a robot body; Euripides (performed by Jeff Hall, voiced by Georges Morris), a frog-like creature called an Amphibib who was the royal scholar capable of using telekinesis and generating heat through his staff; and Nepol (performed by Claude Giroux, voiced by Walter Massey), a blue-furred Siktari that was shrunken by Gorm and could run at great speeds or freeze things with his spear.
+Aiding Nick was Jens (performed by Sam Magdi, voiced by Michael O’Reilly), the chief royal scientist whose original plant body was destroyed by Gorm resulting in his being placed into a robot one; Euripides (performed by Jeff Hall, voiced by Georges Morris), a frog-like creature called an Amphibib who was the royal scholar capable of using telekinesis and generating heat through his staff; and Nepol (performed by Claude Giroux, voiced by Walter Massey), a blue-furred Siktari that was shrunken by Gorm and could run at great speeds or freeze things with his spear.
 Riana would appear in holographic messages only Nick could see to provide cryptic guidance on his journey.
-Eventually, Lind (Karen Cliche), a Galidorian that could dissolve into a purple gel and was trained by Gorm to take his place in the royal court, would join the team.
+Eventually, Lind (Karen Cliche), a Galidorian trained by Gorm to take his place in the royal court that could dissolve into a purple gel, would join the team.
 Aiding Gorm was Tager, a being with mind control abilities; Caliphonic, the leader of the Aquarts; and Bala (Sean Devine), a cyborg bounty hunter.
 Gorm’s primary army was composed of Boges; human-sized bug-like creatures that could fly.

-In the Outer Dimension, Nick discovered he gained a special ability to glinch.
-Glinching meant he was able to channel an energy that allowed him to shapeshift parts of his body to resemble those he had come in close contact with, temporarily gaining whatever skill was associated with them (such as super strength with Jens’ robotic arms).
-Gorm also possessed this ability, but to a lesser extent than Nick necessitating his use of a device to increase his power.
-This glinching ability was used to explain the core aspect of the toyline, where a character’s body parts could be swapped for others.
-While Nick and Gorm, and to an extent the Egg, which was revealed to be partially sentient, were the only ones on the show who could do this, all of the characters in the toyline were able to be mixed and matched.
+In the Outer Dimension, Nick discovered he gained a special ability to “glinch.”
+Glinching meant he was able to channel an energy that allowed him to shapeshift parts of his body to resemble those he had come in close contact with, temporarily gaining whatever skill was associated with those appendages (such as super strength with Jens’ robotic arms).
+Gorm also possessed this ability but to a lesser extent than Nick, necessitating his use of a device to increase his power.
+This glinching ability was used to explain the core aspect of the toyline: where a character’s body parts could be swapped for others.
+While Nick and Gorm, and to an extent the Egg--which was revealed to be partially sentient--were the only ones on the show who could do this, all of the characters in the toyline were able to be mixed and matched.
 It was a simplified version of LEGO’s more-successful BIONICLE line.

 Unfortunately, Galidor failed on two fronts.
 Not only did the show underperform in the ratings, but the toyline was selling poorly.
 This was due in large part to LEGO’s miscalculation of making the toys incompatible with other LEGO sets and doing away with the construction style they were best known for.
 Only 15 of 17 planned sets were made before sales saw the line cancelled.
 Without the toys to draw revenue from and the ending of Fox Kids, Galidor ended on a cliffhanger after two seasons; which aired without a break in between.
 Reruns would air on ABC Family following its conclusion.